nismod/JEM/_gpkg/README.txt

 Versions:
 --------

+	VERSION 1.1
+		- Added capacity attributes to nodes (col: capacity) and edges (col: max)
+		- Known issues:
+			1. Topology around substations is incorrect in parts
+			2. Some multilinestring data is not being properly processed by snkit functions and is hence dropped from the dataset

 	VERSION 1.0
 		- Added population and energy intensity data
 		- Energy demands can now be computed based on population and energy intensity